Reactive Proximity Data Structures for Graphs: Nearest-neighbor data structure

 \subsection{Updates}

-Suppose that we wish to enable or disable a node $p$ from the set of sites $P$.
-Note that, when we perform such an update, the structures computed during the site-independent preprocessing phase (the separator hierarchy and the computation of distances) do not change, as they do not depend on the choice of~$P$.
-However, we will need to update $Q_s$ for every separator node $s$ in the top-level separator $\mathcal{S}$, by adding or removing $p$ (according to whether we are adding or removing it from $P$).
+Suppose that we wish to insert or delete a node $p$ to or from the set of sites $P$.
+Note that, when we perform such an update, the structures computed during the site-independent preprocessing phase (the separator hierarchy and the computation of distances) do not change.
+However, we need to add or remove $p$ (according to the type of update) to or from the priority queue $Q_s$ for every separator node $s$ in the top-level separator.
+Moreover, if $p$ is not a separator node, we also need to update the priority queues for the subgraph containing $p$, recursively.

-Moreover, if $p$ is not a separator node, it will belong to one of the two recursive subgraphs in the separator hierarchy.
-In this case, we also need to update the data structure for the subgraph containing $p$ recursively, since $p$ will appear in the priority queues of the separator nodes in that subgraph.

-The time to add or remove $p$ in all top-level priority queues is $O(\log n)$ per priority queue, for a total time of $O(S(n)\log n)$ at the top level.
-Again, if we formulate and solve a recurrence for the running time at all levels of the separator hierarchy, this time will be dominated by the top level time, giving a total time of $O(S(n)\log n)$ per update.
+The time for an insertion is the same as for a query, since our priority queues support constant time insertions.
+For deletions, the time to remove $p$ in all top-level priority queues is $O(\log k)$ time per priority queue, where $k$ is the number of sites, for a total time of $O(n^c\log k)$.
+Again, if we formulate and solve a recurrence for the running time at all levels of the separator hierarchy, these times are dominated by the top-level term.

-We can also obtain an asymptotically faster update time of $O(S(n)\log\log n)$ by, for each separator vertex~$s$, replacing the distances from $s$ to all other nodes by the ranks of these distances in the sorted list of distances.
-That is, if the set of distances in sorted order from $s$ to the other nodes are